Therapist in Garden City NY Anxiety and Relationships | Psychological Help | Insurance Cigna Value Options

 We are here to listen, to respect your relationship (all aspects - not just the parts of them people tend to idealize after a death) with the person you lost, to allow you to grieve, and to help you work through the emotions, symptoms you may be experiencing, and develop coping skills as well as a support system.

 If loss and grief are negatively affecting your life or you just want to talk it out, we are here.
 Therapy is successful in treating symptoms, whether it is used on its own or along with medication management by a psychiatrist or nurse practitioner.
-You are already making progress by reading this and seeking help which is difficult enough to do while grieving.
-Take another step and contact us for help.
+You are already making progress by reading this and seeking help which is difficult enough to do while grieving and we hope you may be able to take another step in reaching out for help.

 Garden City Therapy is in Nassau County of Long Island nearby Franklin Square, Floral Park, Mineola, Hempstead, New Hyde Park, Carle Place, Uniondale, Westbury, and also serves: Merrick, Lynbrook, Rockville Centre, Oceanside and Long Beach.
 Office is located close to the LIRR.